Quick Start Guide

 With PyCharm, you can:

-- Create test classes
+- Create tests

-- Create special testing run/debug configurations
+- Create special testing run/debug configurations.

 PyCharm supports all the major Python testing frameworks: